Philbywhizz/agon-bf/README.md

 ## How to use

-The current app reads input from memory location &60000

-Until I work out how to read in command line arguments you have to manually load up the bf source files into a particular memory location ($60000) by running the following command from the MOS prompt:

-    LOAD <sourcefile.BF> &60000

-Where <sourcefile.BF> is the name of your bf sourcefile.

-Once that is loaded you can then execute the interpreter with the following command from the MOS prompt:
+Create your bf code in a sourcefile.
+Then you can simply launch the interpreter with the following command

-    BF.BIN

-This reads in the file loaded in at memory &60000 and uses the 32k of cells starting at &50000 for the memory of the bf interpreter.
+    BF <sourcefile>

+This will load the sourcefile into memory at location $060000 and interpret the file using a 32k 'tape' $050000.

+For usage information, just issue the command BF on its own (without parameters)

+    BF

 ## TODO

 The following thigs are on my todo list:

 - [X] Command line parameters
-  - [ ] Load a file on the command line
+  - [x] Load a file on the command line
   - [X] Display parameter help output
 - [ ] Debug mode
   - [ ] Program stepper